consiliumQ/docs/README.md

 ### Analysis: Information Gathering

 _Mijeong: I dont want to do this_.
 _Benji: I think we can skip this part and dive in the development lol._
+_Mijeong: No we at least need to do planning and design parts. >:-|_

 - [ ] Purpose
 - [ ] Goals